-- 1 IPV Victim

-- 2 IPV Perpetrator

-- 3 Both

 - 8 Other

 - 9 No restraining order

 - 88 Not applicable

 - 99 Unknown

-Code "IPV_RestrainingOrder" as "yes" if a restraining order involving both the IPV Perpetrator and IPV Victim was issued at the time of the incident.
+Code "IPV_RestrainingOrder" as "Yes" if a restraining order involving both the IPV Perpetrator and IPV Victim was issued at the time of the incident.
 Data sources for this information will likely vary by state.
 Some states can utilize statewide restraining order databases, while other states must rely on contacting county courthouses where the fatal incident took place.
-The Law enforcement report is another possible source for this information.
+The LE report is another possible source for this information.
 Restraining orders may be referred to in a number of ways including restraining order, protective order, or by specific state statute number.
 Restraining orders that are not abuse prevention orders do not qualify and should not be included.
 For example, a restraining order not to spend money from a joint account filed as part of divorce proceedings should not be included.

-Information may also be available on the date that the restraining order was issued, and served documentation of the restraining order should indicate the date on which it was issued.
+Information may also be available on the date that the restraining order was issued and served documentation of the restraining order should indicate the date on which it was issued.
 This should be entered with month, day, and year.
 The date served may not be as readily available.
-This information may be found in Law enforcement, Domestic Violence Fatality Review Team (DVFRT) report, or court records.
-The element only requires a yes, no, or unknown response.
+This information may be found in LE report, Domestic Violence Fatality Review Team (DVFRT) report, or court records.
+The element only requires a "Yes," "No," or "Unknown" response.